-Please answer the following two questions to be considered for membership in the Virginia Law Review.
-Answering both questions by February 23 at 8:00pm is mandatory to be considered for VLR.
+Please answer the following three questions to be considered for membership in the Virginia Law Review.
+Answering all three questions by February 22 at 8:00pm is mandatory to be considered for VLR.
 Your answers will be kept strictly confidential and anonymous and will only be read by the seven members of the VLR Membership Selection Committee.

 To preserve anonymity, please do not use any personal identifiers in your answers.
 For example, instead of saying “as an engineer for Proctor & Gamble,” write “as an engineer at a large firm.”
 Or, instead of “I grew up in Chicago,” write “I grew up in a large city.”

 However, you are free to discuss identities, even if you are the only person with a particular intersection of identities.
 For example, even if you are the only queer Jewish woman in the 1L class, you are still permitted to discuss all three of those things in your responses.

 If you have questions about whether you can include something, please contact Alex Briggs at firstname.lastname@example.org This will not violate anonymity, regardless of his answer, as he is the outgoing Membership & Inclusion Editor and therefore will not be reading personal statements.

 Your personal statements should be formatted as follows:

 - Use 12-point Times New Roman font, double-spaced and with 1” margins.

 - The name of your document should be your Tryout Number followed by “VLR PS.”
 For example, if your number is 012, your document should be named “012 VLR PS” (be sure to use all three digits).
 Tryout numbers will be distributed on February 16th at 8:00pm.